-Broadcast RID defines a set of RID messages and how the UA transmits them locally directly one-way, over Bluetooth or Wi-Fi.
-Broadcast RID should need Internet (or other Wide Area Network) connectivity only for UAS registry information lookup using the locally directly received UAS ID as a key.
+A set of RID messages are defined for direct, one-way, broadcast transmissions from the UA over Bluetooth or Wi-Fi.
+These are currently defined as MAC-Layer messages.
+Internet (or other Wide Area Network) connectivity is only needed for UAS registry information lookup by Observers using the locally directly received UAS RID as a key.
 Broadcast RID should be functionally usable in situations with no Internet connectivity.